A Munto Fanfiction: New Beginnings © RedWingedAngel002

-Summary: He promised he'd return.
-She would wait forever, if needed.
-MxY
+Summary: He promised he would return.
+She would wait forever, if need be.
+MxY.

 A/N: So it has begun!
 Yet another multi-chaptered story!
 Yaaay~!
 I've been planning on this for a long time, now.
-I'm not quite sure if I'm going to fully claim High-strung as the prologue, however, this may be read by itself (you'll just be missing their farewell moment.)
-Lol.
+I'm not quite sure if I'm going to fully claim High-strung as the prologue, however, this may be read by itself.

 Please enjoy yet another interpretation of this wonderful series.

-Onee-san (pronounced as Oh-neh: when talking about/ to someone's sister), Ane-san (when talking about one's sister), 'Nee-san/ -chan: (Older) sister, sis, sissy
+Onee-san (when talking about/to someone's sister), Ane-san (when talking about one's sister), 'Nee-san/-chan: (Older) sister, sis, sissy